-There are several kinds of home air filters you can choose from.
-Allergy prevention is a big objective for many families to keep healthy.
+There are several kinds of home air filters from which you can choose.
+Allergy prevention is a big objective for many families to stay healthy.

 HEPA (High Efficiency Particulate Air) Home Air Filters

 HEPA filters are seen as the top filtration product by Service Experts, as well as the Occupational Safety and Health Administration and the EPA.
-HEPA filters can kill up to 98% of pollutants in your home’s air.
-These are the types of filters commonly used in hospitals to kill germs and keep people healthy, but Service Experts offers them for home air filters.
-If there are any serious respirational health issues for anyone in the home, the experts advise the investment of a whole-home HEPA air filtration system.
+HEPA filters can destroy up to 98% of pollutants in your indoor air.
+These are the types of filters usually installed in hospitals to kill germs and keep people healthy, but Service Experts supplies them for home air filters.
+If there are any serious respirational health issues for anyone in the home, the experts suggest the installation of a whole-home HEPA air filtration system.

 High-Efficiency Home Air Filters

-These filters remove 85% of pollutants in your home’s air.
-Not only will high-efficiency home air filters assist with reducing allergy symptoms, they also help your HVAC systems operate more efficiently, ultimately lowering energy costs which could save you money on utility bills year after year.
+These filters remove 85% of air pollutants in your home.
+Not only will high-efficiency home air filters assist with reducing allergy symptoms, they also help your heating and air conditioning systems work more efficiently, ultimately lowering energy costs which could save you money on utility bills year after year.

 Standard Pleated Media Home Air Filters

-These are your more familiar home air filters and can be found at the majority of department stores.
-While pleated home air filters may cost less, they also have to be switched out more often – every 30-90 days versus annually like the whole-home HEPA and high-efficiency air filters.
-Since HEPA home air filters can cost you between $60 and $100, for annual cost you’re looking at nearly the same price.
-Standard pleated air filters can eliminate up to 45% of the air pollutants in your home and the largest factor is the number of pleats per foot.
-The more pleats, the better the air flow, and the cleaner the air will be.
+These are your more standard home air filters and can be found at the majority of department stores.
+While pleated home air filters may come with a lower price tag, they also have to be switched out more often – every 30-90 days versus annually like the whole-home HEPA and high-efficiency air filters.
+Since HEPA home air filters can cost you between $60 and $100, for annual cost you’re looking at six with one, half a dozen with the other.
+Standard pleated air filters can eliminate up to 45% of the air pollutants in your home and the biggest factor is the number of pleats per foot.
+The higher number of pleats, the better the air flow, and the cleaner the air will be.

 Basic Fiberglass Home Air Filters

-The flat, fiberglass air filters are the most basic type of home air filter.
-These filters do not normally better your family’s air quality; instead, they were intended to protect the heating and air conditioning equipment from having larger contaminants enter the system and harm the pieces.
+The flat, fiberglass air filters are the most plain type of home air filter.
+These filters do not normally better your family’s air quality; instead, they were intended to guard the heating and air conditioning equipment from having larger contaminants get into the system and damage the pieces.
 As a result, they remove less than 10% of pollutants in your indoor air, but they are available for about $1 each.